-18. Making a referral
+4. Making a referral

-- Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care, early help or other support is appropriate in accordance with Local Authority guidance. - If a referral is needed, then the DSL should make it initially by telephone then followed up by completing a MARF/MASH (dependent on L.A) form and sending it immediately following the initial phone call via email to social care contact.
-However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
-This should initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer23 - If a child is in immediate danger or is at risk of harm a referral should be made to children's social care and/or the police immediately.
-Anybody can make a referral. - Where referrals are not made by the DSL, the DSL should be informed as soon as possible.
+- Concerns about a child or a disclosure will be discussed with the DSL, who will help decide whether a referral to children's social care, early help or other support is appropriate in accordance with Local Authority guidance. - If a referral is needed, then the DSL will make it initially by telephone then followed up by completing a MARF form and sending it immediately following the initial phone call via email to social care contact.
+However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and will consider making a referral themselves. - The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) will press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves.
+This will initially be followed up with the social care worker leading the referral or Local Authority Designated Safeguarding Officer - If a child is in immediate danger or is at risk of harm a referral will be made to children's social care and/or the police immediately.
+Anybody can make a referral. - Where referrals are not made by the DSL, the DSL will be informed as soon as possible.

-19. Is this Child in Need?
+5. Is this Child in Need?

 S17 of the Children Act 1989 says: